SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/security-rules.md

 * Rules must be accurately linked to their related CWE items.
 To see the CWE mapping for a {instance} rule, consult the rule's See section at the bottom of the rule description.
 * You must be able to identify the relevant CWE from an Issue.
 To do so in the {instance} platform, consult the related rule.
 * The product documentation must include a description of CWE and CWE Compatibility.
 * The version of CWE supported must be listed.
-The {instance} langauge plugins support version 2.8.
+The {instance} language plugins support version 2.8.
 * In addition to searching rules by CWE id's, you can also search by the "cwe" rule tag.

 To see which CWE items are covered for a language, consult the links below.